EX-Salesforce-Training/project-1-alpha/README.md

 ### Description
 Party Palace is a party supply and rental business that lets customers order, purchase, or make rentals for their party needs!

-Customers should be able to access all the transcations they've made, search through products and services, and access customer support for any help they may need.
-Sales personnel should also have access to a portal that allows them to place orders for customers, as well as view their sales metrics

 ## Product Spec
 ### 1. User Stories (required and optional)